-A property is likely to be one of your most valuable assets, it is therefore essential that your interest in the property is clearly defined in writing.
-We can advise you of the nature of your interest in the property and if you co-own the property, what will happen if you or your co-owner decides to sell.
+A property is likely to be one of your most valuable assets.
+Therefore, it is essential that your interest in the property is clearly defined in writing.
+Our experienced solicitors can advise you of the nature of your interest in the property and, if you co-own the property, what will happen if you or your co-owner decide to sell.

-Mortgage conditions stipulate that details of co-habitees or other occupiers must be notified to the mortgage company prior to them taking up occupation.
-As an owner of the property you may not want your partner or co-habitee to acquire legal protection or an interest in the property.
-Our property specialists have years of experience in advising co-habitees about how each party can protect their interests.
+Mortgage conditions stipulate that details of cohabitees or other occupiers must be notified to the mortgage company prior to them taking up occupation.
+As an owner of the property, you may not want your partner or cohabitee to acquire legal protection or an interest in the property.
+Our cohabitation solicitors have years of experience in advising cohabitees about how each party can protect their interests.

 Unmarried couples who own a property together should consider entering into a declaration of trust, especially if they are contributing disproportionate shares.
-A declaration of trust details information including the basis on which they own the property, their right to buy each other’s share as well as other information.
-We will draft the document in a straightforward manner so you know exactly where you stand.
+A declaration of trust details information such as the basis on which they own the property and their right to buy each other’s share.
+Our property trust solicitors will draft the document in a straightforward manner so you know exactly where you stand.

 If you have agreed to transfer a share of your property to someone else, you will need a specialist conveyancer to ensure that your interests are fully protected during the transfer of equity.
-As well as transferring the equity you may also need a declaration of trust.
-We will advise you of all the points you need to consider.
+As well as transferring the equity, you may also need a declaration of trust.
+Our trusted property solicitors will advise you of all the points you need to consider.